Welcome to my site!

 My work is in Amity’s education division as a college English language teacher in the developing areas of the country.
 Teachers with Amity are placed at Chinese teachers’ colleges to improve the language and teaching methodology of students soon to enter the English teaching field.
 China now requires English language study for all secondary education students (grades 7 – 12), and also 1 or 2 years study for all majors in college or university.
 In other words, there is a great need for well-qualified English teachers at all educational levels.

-In August, 2012, the Chinese college near the Vietnam border where I was teaching moved and my teaching placement closed.
-My current position is in Luzhou Vocational and Technical College, a 3-year college located in the city Luzhou (loo-joe) along the Yangtze River.
+In August, 2014, I once again took up my place as a teacher in China.
+My position is currently at Luzhou Vocational and Technical College, a 3-year college located in the city Luzhou (loo-joe) along the Yangtze River.
 I teach 1st, 2nd and 3rd year students who are English Education majors.
-The 310 students I instruct will be entering the teaching profession after finishing their 3-year study.
+The 450 students I instruct will be entering the teaching profession after finishing their 3-year study.
 Many will return to their countryside areas to teach English in their hometown school districts, mostly in elementary and junior high school levels.

-As a member of the Christian faith (I’m a United Methodist), I attend the Chinese Protestant church in my area.
-Despite what many believe, the Chinese Christian church is open to all and services are held regularly without any interference from the government.
+As a member of the Christian faith (I’m a United Methodist), I attend the Chinese Protestant church in my area and am a member of the Constant Love Choir.
+Despite what many believe, the Chinese Christian church in my city of Luzhou is open to all and services are held regularly without any interference from the government.

 Thanks for visiting my site!
 While I’m by no means a China expert, I do hope my stories and experiences will bring you a little understanding and enlightenment about this country.